 Stress is the body’s reaction to any change that requires a response or adjustment.
 Responses may include emotional, mental, or physical reactions.
 While stress is a normal part of life, it can also turn into a crippling mental disorder such as anxiety or depression.
 Therefore, it is important to identify the signs of stress and learn some stress management techniques that help you maintain balance in your life.

 If you are struggling with drug or alcohol addiction as a result of too much stress, you may want to get help at an addiction treatment center.
 A dual diagnosis treatment program can help you manage the symptoms of stress while overcoming your addiction.
-For addiction and mental health treatment, contact Sunflower Wellness at 855.730.8825 today.
+For addiction and mental health treatment, contact Sunflower Wellness Retreat at 855.730.8825 today.

 Stress can lead to emotional exhaustion.
 You may feel chronic fatigue if you feel overwhelmed by various challenges or problems in your life.
 You may believe that you have no control over your life or that you cannot balance all of life’s demands.
 This can cause you to feel exhausted.
 As a result, you may have trouble concentrating, eating, or sleeping.